AustinPriesel-Skillable/DPMB-060/Day 1/Day1.md

-# Lab 01 -Deploying and Optimizing ZAVA Retail App using Azure Database for PostgreSQL - Flexible Server
+# Lab 01 - Deploying and Optimizing ZAVA Retail App using Azure Database for PostgreSQL - Flexible Server

 ## Scenario